markshead/bdd-demo/README.md

 Run the main method in DemoApplication.java

 ##Angular 5
 The angular-5 branch contains an [Angular 5](https://angular.io/guide/quickstart) implementation of the demo.
 The angular-cli build system is embedded in maven build lifecycle phases.
+Specifically this allows developers to test both the front end and backend together and providesthe ability to run the app using spring-boot:run, make changes to the angular code, and view those changes without needing to restart spring-boot:run.
 The integration is done as follows :-

 * Node & NPM installation is done when maven starts.
 * ```npm install``` is done